maykbrito/send-mail-csv-leads/README.md

 3. Send to recipient with nodemailer.

 ---
-After clone, you will need create:
+After clone, and `npm install`, you will need to create:

 - .env
 - mail/template/template.js